Daniel-M-Kelly/Udacity-MLND-Project/MLND_Capstone_Report.md

 ### Free-Form Visualization

-The Figure 12 shows some examples of predictions from my model and the actual cost codes.
+Figure 12 shows some examples of predictions from my model and the actual cost codes.

 <sub>Figure 12.
 Prediction Ouput Comparison Table</sub>